google/xls/docs_src/scheduling.md

 Pipeline scheduling divides the IR nodes of an XLS function or proc into a sequence of stages constituting a feed-forward pipeline.
 Sequential stages are separated by registers enabling pipeline parallelism.
-The schedule must satify dependency constraints between XLS nodes as well as timing constraints imposed by the target clock frequency.
+The schedule must satisfy dependency constraints between XLS nodes as well as timing constraints imposed by the target clock frequency.
 Pipeline scheduling has multiple competing optimization objectives: minimize number of stages (minimize pipeline latency),